-Bee staff writer Matthew Barrows hosted a chat Friday about the 49ers, their recent workouts and the NFL lockout.
+Bee staff writer Matthew Barrows hosted an online chat Wednesday about the 49ers' return to the playoffs.
 Here are highlights:

-Check out a replay of Friday's entire chat.
+Check out a replay of Wednesday's entire chat.